zong006/model_packaging/Readme.md

 #### To Retrain A Model And Update The Package
 - go to classification_model/VERSION and update the version number.
-- run tox -e train.
+- run "tox -e train".
 This runs the training pipeline and saves an updated model in a .pkl file with the new version number according to classification_model/VERSION
 - clear the build cache by running rm -rf build dist *.egg-info
 - upload to PyPI:
-    - python setup.py sdist bdist_wheel
+    - "python setup.py sdist bdist_wheel"
-    - twine upload dist/*
+    - "twine upload dist/*"

+#### To Evaluate The Model
+- run "tox -e test_package".
+This evaluates if the model is working as intended as well as the accuracy using sklearn classification metrics.

 ## 2. classification_api
+A simple interface for now, with two API endpoints:
+- /predict
+- /health
+Other files include
+- tox.ini
+- Procfile

+#### API's
+- /health shows if the server is functioning properly.
+- /predict uses the make_prediction function from the classification_model package which takes in raw inputs and returns a prediction.

+#### Running and Testing the API
+- Running:
+    - run "tox -e run run" which starts up the local server at localhost:8002.
+- Testing
+    - run "tox -e test_app".
+This checks if the model is producing valid outputs, and if it is still accurate.
+Similar to test_package function in the packaging phase.

+#### Procfile